MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-extents.md

 ## Permissions

-This command requires [table admin](access-control/role-based-access-control.md) permissions for each table that has extents returned by the provided query.
+This command requires [Table Admin](access-control/role-based-access-control.md) permissions for each table that has extents returned by the provided query.

 ## Syntax